 Connect the testing device to a Mac running iTunes.

-Double-click the iOS App file that you created earlier (the file with the
+Double-click the iOS App file that you created earlier.

 In iTunes, click the device in the upper-left corner of the window.